 KEITH: Hello.

 AUSTIN: [reading] You can choose to open with a question or a declaration.
 Starting with you and going clockwise, everyone gets to weigh in once, sharing a single argument comprised of one to two sentences.
 If you opened with a question, you get to weigh in last.
 If you opened with a declaration, that’s it for you.
 So if you go like, “Hey, here’s a question,” then you get to answer last.
-If instead you say, “Here’s a thinh I believe,” then you don’t get to come back around.
+If instead you say, “Here’s a thing I believe,” then you don’t get to come back around.

 [reading] A discussion never results in a summation or a decision process.
 Everyone weighs in, and then it’s over.
 This is how conversations work in communities, they are untidy and inconclusive affairs.
 Each discussion should be tied to a situation on the map.
 When a discussion ends, mark the situation it is attached to with a small dot.
 Some example conversations include, “Should we retaliate against the bikers?” or, if leading with a declaration, “We should abstain from retaliation or violence”; “Could we use the school bus as a sleeping area for the village children?”
 It’s important that we stay concise.
 If any of us feel like we have more to say on a topic, we can always hold another discussion about it at a later point.